salvatore-campagna/go-playground/weaviate/docs/README.md

    - Scores documents using **TF-IDF** to rank results based on relevance.
    - Implements block-level iterators and a min-heap for efficient processing.

-3. **Testing Suite**:
-   - Comprehensive unit tests ensure correctness of the scoring function, multi-segment queries, roaring bitmaps, and (some) edge cases.

 4. **Fetcher (`fetcher`)**:
    - Reads and parses a JSON file with the format provided by the [Weaviate challenge dataset](https://storage.googleapis.com/weaviate-tech-challenges/db-engineer/segments.json).

+4. **Testing Suite**:
+   - Comprehensive unit tests ensure correctness of the scoring function, multi-segment queries and roaring bitmaps, including edge cases.

 5. **Command Line Utilities**:
    - Utilities to work with the index and query components.
 These are located in the `cmd` directory and can be executed via `make`.
 Key utilities include: